 There may also be leaks in the fuel lines, especially at the points of connection with the fuel rail and injectors.
 These can allow air into the fuel system when hot, thus reducing fuel pressure and fuel delivery to the engine cylinder.

 It’s also technically harder to start a diesel engine, even when cold due to the higher compression needed to ignite the diesel fuel.
 If the starter motor or battery is weak then there may not be enough power needed to generate the compression needed to turn over the engine.

 2. Car has trouble starting after being driven

 The most likely cause of a car that won’t restart after being driven is a flat battery.
 Assuming the car has not been driven far and has not yet warmed up, then it’s probably a bad battery or bad alternator that is to blame.

 Most car batteries should have enough power when fully charged to restart the engine multiple times.
 Once the engine starts, the alternator should take over the bulk of the car’s power needs while charging the battery.
 If it is not putting out enough power then the battery may not charge quickly enough or at all.

 To check the condition of the battery use a multimeter across the battery terminals to check the voltage.
 It should be at least 12V to guarantee the vehicle will start.
-If you mange to start the vehicle, check the alternator voltage output when the engine is running.
-It should be at least 14.8V, and this may fluctuate slightly depending on the power needs of the vehicle (air conditioning, headlights and auxiliary power drains will cause the alternator voltage to drop slightly).
+If you manage to start the vehicle, check the alternator voltage output when the engine is running.
+It should be at least 14.8V, and this may fluctuate slightly depending on the power needs of the vehicle (air conditioning, headlights, and auxiliary power drains will cause the alternator voltage to drop slightly).